jamcry/rails-blogger/README.md

-#README
+# README
-A simple blogger website project using Ruby on Rails.
+A simple blogger website project developed using Ruby on Rails.
+It uses PostgreSQL for database management.
 Live Version: https://jamcrys-blogger.herokuapp.com/articles